-If you are seeking the highest possible returns and can handle the increased volatility then SCHD might be a better option.
+If you seek the highest possible returns and can handle the increased volatility, then SCHD might be a better option.

 Lastly, it’s important to consider costs and fees because they can cost you in the long run.
-That’s why it’s so important to purchase and sell your shares commission-free.
+That’s why purchasing and selling your shares commission-free is essential.

 Is VIG or SCHD Better for Financial Independence?

-Both VIG and SCHD have performed well enough to get you to Financial Independence Retire Early (FIRE).
-They both have performed great over the last 10 years and have low expense ratios.
+VIG and SCHD have performed well enough to get you to Financial Independence Retire Early (FIRE).
+They have performed well over the last 10 years and have low expense ratios.

 Lower fees are a guaranteed way to keep more money in your portfolio!

-Being part of the FIRE community, we aim for the lowest fees, highest diversification, and we are big fans of Vanguard.
+Being part of the FIRE community, we aim for the lowest fees and highest diversification, and we are big fans of Vanguard.